syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/position.md

 ---
 layout: post
 title: Position of Drawer in Syncfusion® NavigationDrawer control for Xamarin.Android
-description: Learn how to set position of the DrawerView panel.
+description: Learn how to configure the position of the DrawerView panel and understand the best practices for different drawer positions.
 platform: Xamarin.Android
 control: NavigationDrawer
 documentation: ug
 ---
-# Configuring The Drawer In Different Sides
+# Configuring Drawer Position

-The `Position` property specifies the sliding position of the DrawerView panel.
-The `Position` property has the following four options,
+The `Position` property determines from which edge of the screen the drawer panel will slide.
+This property provides flexibility in designing your navigation interface to match your application's layout and user experience requirements.
+The `Position` property supports four distinct options:
 * Left

 * Right